Choosing the Right Herbicides

 What’s one of the keys to effective weed control?
 Choosing the right herbicide, of course.
 And ideally, that means using the best product available for each of the weeds you plan to tackle in your fields.
 While it can be tempting to choose the cheaper option, such as a generic product, it might not be the best choice for maximizing efficacy to control weeds.
+The Bayer Corn Herbicide Portfolio features a variety of weed control solutions.
+In total, the portfolio includes 11 different active ingredients across six site of action groups.

 Choosing the right herbicides